 - Please consider joining Electrical Engineering Club, and/or The Society of Women Engineers of Sonoma State University.

 - If you are a transfer student, please make sure you are prepared for your upcoming courses.

-- Please make sure you have reviewed the information posted on ES web page.
+- Please make sure you have reviewed the information posted on Engineering web page.

 - We highly encourage students to have their own electronic parts.